fjonasALICE/Run3LocalTests/README.md

-# Run3LocalTests - ALICE O2 Physics Analysis Framework
+# Run3LocalTests - Tool to run O2Physics analyses locally and on computing clusters

 A toolkit for running ALICE O2 Physics analyses locally, designed for testing and validation of physics analysis workflows before submitting to the Grid.